resistance-protocol/litepaper/README.md

 Following is a list of properties suggested for the initial network state at launch.

 - The initial PF will be 0.10 DAI.
-- The initial PC will be 0.50 DAI.
-- The final PF will be 10 DAI.
-- The final PC will be 50 DAI.
+The initial PC will be 0.50 DAI.
+The final PF will be 10 DAI.
+The final PC will be 50 DAI.
 - The constant MP for PC on top of PF will be 5x.
 - The initial PF growth rate will be 20%.
-- The PF growth rate will continuously reduce by 5%.
-- The final PF growth rate will be 1%.
+The PF growth rate will continuously reduce by 5%.
+The final PF growth rate will be 1%.DAO treasury
 - The DAO treasury will receive 5% of all capital inflow until the final PF got reached.
 Once the final PF got reached the DAO treasury will receive 50% of all capital inflow.
 - The innovation fund will receive 5% of all capital inflow until the final PF got reached.
 Once the final PF got reached the innovation fund will receive 50% of all capital inflow.
+- The initial bond discount will be 5%.
+The initial bond volume will be around 400 DAI per minute, meaning 576k per day.
+The initial max payout per bond will be 100k.
 - The liquidity pairs for RSX pools at launch will include several stablecoins.
 - There will be a whitelist system in place at launch.
 - There will not be any founder nor team tokens.
-- There will be an option for a non-diluting seed investment in form of fRSX (funding-RSX).
+There will be an option for a non-diluting seed investment in form of fRSX (funding-RSX).
 Seed investment is not necessary for Resistance Protocol to be bootstrapped in first place.
   Though if seed investment is taken, fRSX will be minted to the extend of a mutual agreement. fRSX will then vest along RSX total supply and will always be redeemable at current PF.
 The protocol will therefore be bootstrapped by the community, plus optional seed investment, without accruing any protocol debt and without dilluting stakeholders.
 - The first coordination game within the Resistance Protocol ecosystem will be [0xtowers/litepaper](https://github.com/0xtowers/litepaper).
 The game will be ready to play for whitelisted stakeholders at launch.